 These boots will keep out the water but fared poorly overall against the competition.

-Due to this strange cut, these boots don't measure up to the highest tier of boots in our test (the Arctic Sport, Baffin Enduro, and Hunter boots), all of which were taller than 16".
-So if you need an extremely waterproof boot, look into any of these boots.
+Due to this strange cut, these boots don't measure up to the highest tier of boots in our test, so if you need an extremely waterproof pair of boots, get a higher option.

 We're not sure why the back of these boots gets lower, but it made this test stressful...